francodacosta/php-supervisord/README.md

 use Francodacosta\Supervisord\Configuration;
 use Francodacosta\Supervisord\Processors\CommandConfigurationProcessor;

-// setup supervisord config object, with a processor for command sextions
+// setup supervisord config object, with a processor for command entries
 $configuration = new Configuration;
 $configuration->registerProcessor(new CommandConfigurationProcessor);